-Perpetrators will threaten the victim that they will harm them or their family if they disclose what happened.
+Often times, perpetrators will threaten the victim that they will harm them or their family if they disclose what happened.
 That fear can last well into adulthood.
 There is also the fear they will not be believed if they do open up.
 Some even fear the consequences that will follow.
 They may fear that they, or even a trusted abuser, will be in trouble.
 This is often true for victims who have been groomed by their perpetrator.

-Many times, victims do not want anyone to know what happened due to feeling embarrassed and disgusted.
+Victims do not want anyone to know what happened due to feeling embarrassed and disgusted.
 Perpetrators will feed into the idea that the victim somehow “caused” the abuse to happen.

-The Solution: Statute of Limitation Revival Laws
+The Solution: Statutes of Limitation Revival Laws

 Child USA states the goal of these revival laws are to:

 - Shift the cost of abuse from victims and the public to the ones who caused it